 But Justinian II, due to his psychological characteristics, forgot about the help of the khan and opposed him on a campaign.
 With him was a fleet and a Thracian cavalry.
 The troops are located near the city of Ankhialo (Pomorie, Bulgaria).
 Proto-Bulgarians, experienced and attentive rider warriors, took advantage of the lack of clear command from the emperor, the carelessness of the Romans, “like animals ... suddenly attacked the Roman herd” and completely defeated the equestrian Byzantine army.
 Justinian shamefully fled from them on a ship to the capital.

-After the death of Justinian II, the Arabs besieged in 717-718 years.
+After the death of Justinian II, the Arabs besieged in 717-718.
 Constantinople, while they landed on the European part of the territory.
-At first, the successes of the fleet and the “secret” Greek fire, then frosts, illnesses, and the fortress of the walls of the city and soldiers brought the enemy to defeat.
-Tervel, on the basis of a friendship treaty with the Roman Empire, assisted her capital during the Arab siege, destroying 22 thousands of Arabs, according to Theophanes the Byzantine.
-And in the same year, the Proto-Bulgarians and Slavs from Greece took part in the conspiracy of the former emperor Anastasius II (713-715 gg.), Which went with the khan to Constantinople, but the Proto-Bulgarians betrayed him, having received significant gifts.
+Success first fleet and the "secret" Greek fire, then frost, disease and the fortress of the walls of the city and the soldiers brought the enemy to defeat.
+Tervel, on the basis of a friendship treaty with the Roman Empire, assisted her capital during the Arab siege, destroying 22 Arabs, according to Theophanes the Byzantine.
+And in the same year, the Proto-Bulgarians and Slavs from Greece took part in the conspiracy of the former Emperor Anastasius II (713-715), who went on a campaign with Khan to Constantinople, but the Proto-Bulgarians betrayed him, having received significant gifts.